3 Ways to Calculate an Installment Loan Payment

 There are three common ways to calculate an installment loan payment: using the interest rate, using the principal amount, and using the total payments.

-1. To calculate the payment using the interest rate, take the interest rate and divide it by the principal amount.
+1. To calculate the payment using the interest rate, take the principal amount and divide it by the interest rate.
 Then multiply that number by the monthly installment amount.
 For example, if someone borrows $10,000 at 8% interest and makes 12 monthly payments of $100, their payment would be $872.12 ($10,000 ÷ $100 = .08).

 2. To calculate the payment using the principal amount, take the principal amount and divide it by the interest rate.
 Then multiply that number by the monthly installment amount.
 For example, if someone borrows $10,000 at 8% interest and makes 12 monthly payments of $100, their payment would be $880.48 ($10,000 ÷ .08 = $880.48).